babel/website/docs/preset-env.md

 }
 ```

-Because of this, `preset-env`'s behavior is different than [browserslist](https://github.com/browserslist/browserslist#queries): it does _not_ use the `defaults` query when there are no targets are found in your Babel _or_ browserslist config(s).
+Because of this, `preset-env`'s behavior is different than [browserslist](https://github.com/browserslist/browserslist#queries): it does _not_ use the `defaults` query when no targets are found in your Babel _or_ browserslist config(s).
 If you want to use the `defaults` query, you will need to explicitly pass it as a target:

 ```json
 {